josueelias9/extract-structure-from-epub-file/extractor/output/book_presentation.md

 ## 9.1.
 Consistent Data Preprocessing

-**Data Preprocessing Approaches**

-* **Pretraining Data Transformation**
+* **Pretraining Data Transformation**:
-  * Advantages:
-    + Computation performed only once
+  * Performs transformation on complete dataset before model training
-    + Can analyze entire dataset for transformations
+  * Advantages: single computation, examines entire dataset for transformations
-  * Disadvantages:
-    + Same transformation must be reproduced at prediction time
+  * Disadvantages: same transformation needs to be reproduced at prediction time, updates slow and compute-intensive
-    + Updating transformation can lead to slow iterations and increased compute time
-* **Inside Model Data Transformation**
+* _Inside Model Data Transformation_
-  * Advantages:
-    + Easy to decouple data and transformation
-    + Same transformation used during training and serving
-  * Disadvantages:
+  * Transformations part of the model code, applied during training
+  * Decouples data and transformation, easy changes if needed
-    + Can increase model latency with large or computation-heavy transformations
+  * Potential disadvantage: increases model latency for large or computation-heavy transforms

 ---

 ## 9.2.
 Encoding Structured Data Types

-### Types of Data in Feature Engineering
+* A good feature should be related to business objectives
+* Features can be categorized into two types:
-* **Categorical Data**: Defines a category with limited values (e.g., yes/no, male/female)
+  * *_Categorical_*: defined by a limited number of values (e.g., yes/no, male/female)
-* **Numeric Data**: Represented by scalar values or continuous data (e.g., observations, recordings, measurements)
+  * *_Numeric_*: represented as scalar or continuous data (e.g., observations, recordings)

 ---

 ### 9.2.1.
 Why Transform Categorical Data?

-### Conversion of Categorical Data in Machine Learning
-* **Categorical data cannot directly feed into ML algorithms**
-    * Most ML algorithms require **numeric input and output variables**
+* *_Categorical data limitation_*: Most ML algorithms can't work with label data directly.
-    * Converting categorical data to numeric data is necessary for algorithm operation
+    * **Conversion requirements**: Categorical variables need to be converted to numeric data for use in most algorithms.
+        * *_Back-conversion_*: Numeric outputs must also be converted back to categorical data during predictions.

 ---

 ### 9.2.2.
 Mapping Numeric Values

-* **Data Transformation**: Numeric data often requires _normalization_ (scaling) and/or _bucketing_ (grouping into categories).
+* *_Numeric Data Transformation_*
-* *Normalization*: scales values to common range.
+  * _Normalizing_: adjusts data range to a common scale
-* *Bucketing*: groups values into discrete categories.
+  * _Bucketing_: groups data into discrete categories for analysis

 ---

 ### 9.2.3.
 Mapping Categorical Values

-* **Converting Categorical Data**
-* _Transforms categorical data into numerical data for machine learning models_
+* *_Encoding_*: converting categorical data into numerical values
-* **Methods include: one-hot encoding, label encoding, and target encoding**
+* *_Label Encoding_*: assigning a unique number to each category
+* *_One-Hot Encoding_*: representing categories as binary vectors

 ---

 ### 9.2.4.
 Feature Selection

-### Feature Selection Techniques for Dimensionality Reduction

-* **Methods to reduce dimensionality**:
+* **Feature Selection**: Selecting a subset of useful features to improve model prediction
+    * Techniques include:
+        * _Reducing dimensions using dimensionality reduction_ (reduces noise and overfitting)
-	+ Remove most important features
+        * Selecting most important features through techniques like backward selection and Random Forest
+    * Alternatives:
-	+ Combine new features using PCA and t-SNE
+        * Combining new features through PCA and t-SNE
-* **Benefits**: reduces noise, overfitting, and increases model performance
-* **Advantages**: less training time, computational resources

 ---

 ## 9.3.
 Class Imbalance

-* **Class Imbalance in Classification Models**:
-  * Classification models predict positive or negative outcomes.
-  * False negatives (sick patients mislabeled as healthy) are a problem, as they can lead to delayed treatment.
-  * Minimizing false negatives is key to improving classification model accuracy.
+* **Classification Model Outcomes**
+  * True positive: Correctly predicts the positive class
+  * True negative: Correctly predicts the negative class
+  * False positive: Incorrectly predicts the positive class
+  * False negative: Incorrectly predicts the negative class, leading to missed diagnoses of actual patients

 ---

 ### 9.3.1.
 Classification Threshold with Precision and Recall

-**Binary Classification**
-* _Classification Threshold_: a value chosen by humans to map logistic regression output to a binary category (e.g., 0.5)
-* _Precision Recall Curve_: indicates how well a model predicts the positive class
-* **Trade-offs between Precision and Recall**:
-    * _High Precision_ means fewer false positives, but may reduce recall (more false negatives)
+* **Classification Threshold**: A value that determines when to classify as positive or negative
-    * _High Recall_ means more correct positives, but may increase false positives
+    * _Influences false positives and false negatives_
+    * _Problem-specific and must be fine-tuned_
+* **Precision Recall Curve**:
+  * _Precision: true positives / total positive predictions_
+  * _Recall (TPR): percentage of correct positives out of total samples for that class_

 ---

 ### 9.3.2.
 Area under the Curve (AUC)

-**Classification Problem Types**

-* _AUC ROC_: Balanced dataset with equal examples of both classes.
-* _AUC PR_: Imbalanced dataset, where one class has significantly more examples than the other.
+* **ROC AUC**: used for balanced datasets
+    * measures precision at different recall levels
+* **PR AUC**: used for imbalanced datasets
+    * such as credit card transactions with few false positives

 ---

 ## 9.4.
 Feature Crosses

-**Feature Crosses**
+**Feature Cross**
-* _Created by multiplying two or more features together (e.g. A * B)_
+* **Definition**: Creating a new feature by multiplying two or more existing features
+* *_Example_*: Combining latitude and longitude to predict crowded streets
-* Used to represent nonlinearity in linear models or to combine features with less predictive ability
+* **Purpose**: Enhance predictive ability, represent nonlinearity in linear models
-* Example: `location × time of day` to improve prediction accuracy for street crowd density

 ---

 ## 9.5.
 TensorFlow Transform

-* **Efficient Input Pipeline**: Increasing model performance with TensorFlow
-* *_Key Components:_*
-  * TF Data API
-  * TensorFlow Transform
+* **Data Pipelines in TensorFlow**: Efficient input pipelines are crucial for increasing TensorFlow model performance
+* *_TF Data API_*: provides a high-level interface for building data pipelines, simplifying data processing and preparation
+* **TensorFlow Transform**: enables the automated transformation of data pipelines, reducing manual effort and improving scalability

 ---

 ### 9.5.1.
 TensorFlow Data API (tf.data)

-### Efficient Data Input Pipeline Best Practices
+* **Data Input Pipeline Best Practices**
-#### Improve Model Execution Speed
-* **Prefetch Transformation**: Overlap preprocessing and model execution using `tf.data.Dataset.prefetch`
+    * _Prefetch Transformation_: Overlap preprocessing and model execution using `tf.data.Dataset.prefetch`
-* **Interleave Transformation**: Parallelize data reading to mitigate extraction overhead with `tf.data.Dataset.interleave`
+    * _Parallelize Data Reading_: Use `tf.data.Dataset.interleave` to mitigate data extraction overhead
-* **Cache Transformation**: Cache data in memory during the first epoch with `tf.data.Dataset.cache`
+    * _Cache Data_: Use `tf.data.Dataset.cache` to cache data in memory during the first epoch

 ---

 ### 9.5.2.
 TensorFlow Transform

-**TensorFlow Transform Library**
-_____________________________

-* **Overview**: Allows transformations prior to training and emits a TensorFlow graph for reproducing these transformations during training, avoiding training-serving skew.
+* **TensorFlow Transform**: a library that enables transformations before model training and emits a reproducible TensorFlow graph during training.
-* **Key Steps**:
-    * _Data Analysis & Transformation_: Analyze and transform data using `tf.Transform` in Cloud Dataflow.
-    * _Model Training & Serving_: Train and serve models using TensorFlow and Vertex AI services.
+    * It addresses the **training-serving skew** issue in machine learning pipelines.
+        + Key steps: data analysis, transformation, evaluation, metadata production, model feeding, and serving data.

 ---

 ## 9.6.
 GCP Data and ETL Tools

 * **Google Cloud Tools for Data Transformation**
-	+ *_Cloud Data Fusion_*: A managed service for building and managing ETL/ELT pipelines, supporting Cloud Dataproc and allowing MapReduce and Spark streaming pipeline execution.
+  * _Cloud Data Fusion_: A web-based service for building ETL/ELT pipelines, supporting Cloud Dataproc and MapReduce Spark streaming
-	+ *_Dataprep by Trifacta_*: A serverless, UI-based tool for visually exploring, cleaning, and preparing data for analysis and machine learning at any scale.
+  * _Dataprep by Trifacta_: A serverless, UI-based tool for visually exploring, cleaning, and preparing data for analysis, reporting, and machine learning

 ---

 ## 9.7.
 Summary

-### **Feature Engineering**

-* Transforming numerical and categorical features for model training and serving is crucial.
+* **Feature Engineering**: Transforming numerical and categorical features is crucial for model training and serving.
-	+ Techniques: bucketing, normalization, linear encoding, one-hot encoding, hashing, embedding
-* Selecting features and dimensionality reduction techniques like PCA are also important.
+    * **Dimensionality Reduction**: Techniques like PCA can help reduce feature dimensions while preserving important information.
-* AUC PR is more effective than AUC ROC for imbalanced classes.
+    * **Classification**: AUC PR is more effective than AUC ROC for imbalanced classes, highlighting the importance of precision and recall in classification models.

-### **Data Processing**

-* Representing data for TensorFlow using tf.data
-* Using tf.Transform for pipeline processing on Google Cloud
-	+ Tools: Cloud Data Fusion, Cloud Dataprep

 ---

 ## 9.8.
 Exam Essentials

-**Data Processing Best Practices**
+* _Data Preprocessing Fundamentals_
-* _Understand when and how to transform data before training_
+  * Understand when and how to transform data before training
-* **Key techniques:** bucketing, normalization, hashing, one-hot encoding
-* **Feature selection**: understand why it's needed and techniques like dimensionality reduction
+  * Know techniques for encoding structured data types
+    * **Feature Selection**: reduce dimensionality and improve model performance
+  * Use tools such as Cloud Data Fusion and Cloud Dataprep for ETL and data cleaning

+* _Understanding Classification Metrics_
+  * True Positive, False Positive, Accuracy, AUC, Precision, Recall in classification problems
+  * Effectively measure accuracy with class imbalance using metrics like ROC-AUC score

 ---